Vic Fedeli: Personal life

 Fedeli and his wife Patty (née Kelly) reside in Corbeil, Ontario.
+They have no children.

 Fedeli Corporation

 In 1978, Fedeli returned to North Bay and opened Fedeli Advertising, which, in 1989, the Profit ranked his firm as one of 50 best places to work in Canada.
 Fedeli was also recognized as one of Canada's Most successful entrepreneurs in an episode of MoneyMakers.
 Fedeli Advertising was sold in 1992.

 Community service

 Local service

 Fedeli served ten terms on the board of the North Bay and District Chamber of Commerce, including as president in 1986.
 He has also served on the area's police board, health board, and conservation authority.

 Fedeli was recognized for his work in North Bay with the non-profit Air Base Corporation (ABPC), where he served as chairman from inception until 2002.
 His time there included a lawsuit against the federal government which resulted in a $3 million award to ABPC.
 Fedeli was named North Bay's Citizen of the Year in 1999.

 Fedeli received the Rotary International Paul Harris Fellowship in 1999, the Queen's Golden Jubilee Medal in 2002, and the Queen's Diamond Jubilee Medal in 2012.
 He was appointed honorary lieutenant colonel of The Algonquin Regiment in 2010, and honorary colonel in 2013.
 Internationally, Fedeli served as a director with Global Vision.